 - We have written a generator function called

-open_file_contextlibwith the expectation that it takes in a file as a single argument.
+open_file_contextlibwith the expectation that it will take in two arguments, a file and a mode.

 - We then use the built-in